Berço SC

 Berço Sport Clube is a Portuguese sports club from Guimarães.

 The men's football team plays in the Campeonato de Portugal, the fourth tier of Portuguese football.

+History

 The team started out in the AF Braga Honra Série B in 2017–18, but was promoted to the third tier by 2019.
 In 2021, the Campeonato de Portugal dropped from being the third to the fourth tier.